Crypto-Shots/DePin-Json-Server/README.md

 - Add useful npm commands?

-# FUTURE IMPROVEMENTS
+## FUTURE IMPROVEMENTS

 - crypto-shots.com/witness UI:
+    - JSON Doctor GitHub fork as base
+    - dropdown for posting user -> masters in config + pull authorized users from permlink
+    - input field for command (cmd attribute in json)
+    - commands history using this library as SDK to confirm on-chain read
-input field for admin username input field for command commands history server output -> from logs forwarder
+    - server output -> from logs forwarder

 - Support command as reply to a root blog post? (risk of nesting replies)